Exhibits spotlight Vegas in brilliant neon, vivid color

-Now that the state Legislature has named neon as Nevada’s official state element, you can take a trip back in time to see how it became such an integral part of Las Vegas history when you visit the new exhibit, Then and Now: The Neon Boneyard.
+Now that the state Legislature has named neon as Nevada’s official state element, you can take a trip back in time to see how it became such an integral part of Las Vegas history when you visit the exhibit, Then and Now: The Boneyard.

 A co-production of the Neon Museum and the Las Vegas News Bureau (which produces Las Vegas Newswire), the exhibit’s past-and-present structure reveals the impact that neon has had in Las Vegas from the city’s early days to today, comparing and contrasting the signs’ ever-changing style and architecture.

 The exhibit is free and open to the public at the library, which is open from 10 a.m. to 8 p.m.
 Monday through Thursday, and 10 a.m. to 6 p.m.
 Friday through Sunday.
 For more information, call 702-507-3860 or visit lvccld.org.